imneonizer/Finding-blobs-and-lines-in-an-image/README.md

 ## Here are the input images
 ![Image](https://github.com/imneonizer/Finding-blobs-and-lines-in-an-image/blob/master/assets/input.png)

-## Step 1 : Finding the largeset contour shape in the image
+## Step 1 : Finding the largest contour shape in the image
 > In our case it is the region of interest for our object detection so let's have the example of ``Unknown-3.jpg`` when i applied ``OTSU_Binarization`` and adaptive thresholding the result looked somethig like this